marionvdw21/FBA_for_drug_target_identification/README.md

 Using metabolic modeling for drug target prediction requires :
 1) Adapting and validating a model from a generic model
-2) Using this model to attemps drug target prediction.
+2) Using this model to attempt drug target prediction.

 Hence, the scripts are divided into two folders, which can be used separately.